 Turn on the unit, then the cuff will inflate by itself with a push of a button when on the automatic models.

 After the cuff inflates, the automatic device will slowly let the air out.

 Look at the display screen to get your blood pressure reading.
 It will show your systolic and diastolic pressures.
 For example, 120/80.

 Press the exhaust button to release the rest air from the cuff.

 If you need to repeat the measurement, start the above processes after 2 to 3 minutes.

 At home, the most accurate and easiest way to measure the blood pressure is to buy an automatic blood pressure monitor with an upper arm cuff.

-During next visit to Doctors, he may ask a person to bring their at-home machine to their office to test the accuracy compared to his reading.
+During their next visit to Doctors, he may ask a person to bring their at-home machine to their office to test the accuracy compared to his reading.

-The inaccurate readings may cause needless or injurious changes in medications or treatments so it is important to use a high-quality machine.
+The inaccurate readings may cause needless or injurious changes in medications or treatments, so it is important to use a high-quality machine.